AllayMC/Allay/docs/getting-started/installation.md

 # Getting Started

-Starting an allay server would be very easy!
-The following guide will help you to install and run your first allay server.
+Starting an Allay server would be very easy!
+The following guide will help you to install and run your first Allay server.

 ## Install Java 21